What is Lumbago (acute lumbago)?

 - Location: Lower back (lumbar spine)

-- Character: Sudden, stabbing, restricting movement
+- Character: Sudden, sharp, movement-restricting

 - Duration: Usually 2-7 days with appropriate treatment